junxit/us-congress-bills-112/bill.md

   >   - **(3)** *Protege* The term protege means a small business concern that—
   >     - **(A)** is eligible to enter into Federal prime contracts and subcontracts; and
   >     - **(B)** satisfies any other requirements imposed by the Administrator.
+  > - **(e)** *Current Mentor Protege Agreements* Mentors and proteges with approved agreement in a program operating pursuant to subsection (b)(4)(C) shall be permitted to continue their relationship according to the terms specified in their agreement until the expiration date specified in the agreement.
+  > - **(f)** *Submission of Agency Plans* Agencies operating mentor protege programs pursuant to subsection (b)(4)(C) must submit the plans specified in subsection (b)(1)(A) to the Administrator within 6 months of the promulgation of rules required by subsection (b)(3).
+The Administrator shall provide initial comments on each plan within 60 days of receipt, and final approval or denial of each plan with 180 days of receipt.

+## § 3.
+Government Accountability Office Report

+Not later than the date that is 2 years after the agencies operating subject to section 45(b)(4)(C) of the Small Business Act have their plans approved or denied by the Administrator, the Comptroller General of the United States shall conduct a study to—

+- **(1)** update the study required by section 1345 of the Small Business Jobs Act of 2010 (Pub.
+Law 111-240);
+- **(2)** examine whether potential affiliation issues between mentors and proteges under the prior programs have been resolved by enactment of this Act; and
+- **(3)** examine whether the regulations issued pursuant to section 45(b)(3)(I) of the Small Business Act have increased opportunities for mentor-protege pairs, and if they have decreased the paperwork required for such pairs participating in programs at multiple agencies.